 A new site promises digital immortality to everyone.
 The founders of the project give everyone the opportunity to construct their own virtual copy, which will be able to communicate with their children and grandchildren.

-Can the modern technology offer virtual immortality?
+Can modern technology offer virtual immortality?
 Can we give our children useful tips even after our death or easily communicate with our descendants after thousands of years?

 The new startup offers people a chance to become “immortal”.
-The company is planning to create computerized versions of their clients, which will allow their friends and family communicate with their virtual copies after their death.
+The company is planning to create computerized versions of their clients, which will allow their friends and family to communicate with their virtual copies after their death.

 The site eterni.me wants to give everyone an opportunity to create their own three-dimensional digital avatar that will look and speak like the original.

 “Avatars will allow people to share knowledge and experience with future generations.
 This is a legacy that will remain forever.
-Your opinion may be useful to your children, grandchildren and great-grandchildren,” said Ursache.
+Your opinion may be useful to your children, grandchildren, and great-grandchildren,” said Ursache.